axa-group/bauta.js/packages/bautajs-fastify-example/README.md

 - GET `api/multiple-path/specific`
   - These two endpoints help understand how the route ordering works
 - GET `api/cancel/{number}`
-  - Returns a string if number is less than 10 seconds.
-Aborts after 10 seconds in the rest of the cases.
+  - Returns a string if number is lower than 3 seconds.
+Aborts after 3 seconds in the rest of the cases.

 ## Third party dependencies licenses